Walk of Socialists 28th February 1887

 Portrait of John Evelyn by Godfrey Kneller 1687 (Wikipedia)

 John Evelyn is, with Pepys and Wren, one of the great figures of 17th Century London.
-Unlike Pepys he was an avowed Royalist who hated Oliver Cromwell and all he stood for.
+Unlike Pepys, he was an avowed Royalist who hated Oliver Cromwell and all he stood for.
 He went into exile with his King and gives a great description of Paris (see below).
-Dr Sheldon, the Bishop of London mentioned above, went on to become Archbishop of Canterbury.
-He was a friend of Wren’s Father, and commissioned Wren to build the Sheldonian Theatre, in Oxford.

 Like Pepys, John Evelyn was a diarist and a writer.
 And they, like Wren, were alumni of the Royal Society, one of the great scientific societies.
 John Evelyn was a founding fellow.
 It was innovative in that it employed an experimenter.
-He was Robert Hooke – one of the great early Scientists, who also worked with Wren rebuilding London after the Great Fire.
-The Royal Society encouraged scientists to experiment, write up, and submit their theories to for peer review.
-This is the foundation of Western Science, and a bedrock of the Enlightenment.
+This was Robert Hooke – one of the great early Scientists, who also worked with Wren rebuilding London after the Great Fire.
+The Royal Society encouraged scientists to experiment, write up their observations, and submit their theories for peer review.
+This is the foundation of modern Science, and a bedrock of the Enlightenment.

 Frontispiece of ‘the History of the Royal-Society of London by Thomas Sprat.
 John Evelyn was a founder member